timvisee/ffsend/ROADMAP.md

 people.

 Features:
+- Use flag for archival functionality
+- Remove unnecessary command argument aliases
 - A `defaults` command to list defaults such as the host URL and history file
 - Make use of stdout and stderr consistent
 - Allow file/directory archiving on upload